northbridge-sys/en-lsl-framework/README.md

         y = 2
     )
 🔽 [12:11:24.86] (16% 13a1 @26) New Script
-🪲 This will only appear if loglevel is DEBUG or above.
-🔽 [12:11:24.89] (16% 13a1 @27) New Script
+🪲 This will only appear if loglevel is DEBUG or above 🔽 [12:11:24.89] (16% 13a1 @27) New Script
-💬 Function called with parameters 1 and 2.
+💬 Function called with parameters 1 and 2
 🔽 [12:11:24.91] (16% 13a1 @28) New Script
-🚩 WARNING: Non-zero values of x are discouraged.
+🚩 WARNING: Non-zero values of x are discouraged
 🔽 [12:11:24.98] (16% 13a1 @29) New Script
-❌ ERROR: Non-zero values of y are prohibited (normally you would return at this point).
-🔽 [12:11:25.05] (16% 13a1 @30) New Script
+❌ ERROR: Non-zero values of y are prohibited (normally you would return at this point) 🔽 [12:11:25.05] (16% 13a1 @30) New Script
-🛑 FATAL ERROR: Script stopped: Everything is terrible.
+🛑 FATAL ERROR: Script stopped: Everything is terrible
 ```

 You can also send a copy of all logs as they are written to a separate object by writing the object's UUID to the `"logtarget"` linkset data value.